ahrefs/atd/doc/atdgen.rst

     sig
-      (** Convert from original json to ATD-compatible json *) val normalize : Yojson.Safe.json -> Yojson.Safe.json
+      (** Convert from original json to ATD-compatible json *) val normalize : Yojson.Safe.t -> Yojson.Safe.t

-      (** Convert from ATD-compatible json to original json *) val restore : Yojson.Safe.json -> Yojson.Safe.json
+      (** Convert from ATD-compatible json to original json *) val restore : Yojson.Safe.t -> Yojson.Safe.t
     end

-The type ``Yojson.Safe.json`` is the type of parsed JSON as provided by the yojson library.
+The type ``Yojson.Safe.t`` is the type of parsed JSON as provided by the yojson library.

 Position: on a variant type or on a record type.